 As with the Balhannah outlet there were hot chocolates to choose from such as chilli, white, mocha and top deck.
 Merkel chose the top deck hot chocolate which is named after the Cadbury chocolate bar that combines milk chocolate and white chocolate in the same chocolate bar.
 The Cocolat Top Deck is made by putting white chocolate syrup in the glass followed by dark chocolate syrup followed but your standard hot chocolate mixture.
 The drink was finished with a thin forth and a sprinkle of chocolate flakes and served with a marshmallow.
-This hot chocolate cost $4.50 and came in a tall glass with a handle.
+This hot chocolate cost $4.50 and c

 The hot chocolate was too milky for Merkel's taste and the chocolate syrups seemed more gimmicky than a true taste sensation.
 The real success of the trip was the individually made "Brandy Apricot" dessert that was purchase with the hot chocolate.
 This chocolaty yet fruity cake was delicious.